0x4447/0x4447-cli-node-cucumber/README.md

 	}
 }
 ```
-This file will converted in this output.
+The output of the file will look like this:

 ```
 # Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Quisque rhoncus